svidovich/jefferson-3/README.md

-BUILT BY STEFAN VIEHBOCK: [github](https://github.com/sviehb "Stefan's Github")
+## BUILT BY STEFAN VIEHBOCK: [github](https://github.com/sviehb "Stefan's Github")

-ANY PATCHES TO BE MADE WILL MATCH STEFAN'S WORK DIRECTLY
+ANY PATCHES TO BE MADE WILL MATCH STEFAN'S WORK DIRECTLY -- Bugfixes applied occasionally!

 # jefferson-3
 JFFS2 filesystem extraction tool for python3 only environments